You are here

 The cost to school districts for students attending courses under Dual Enrollment varies based on several factors.
 These costs are laid out in the Dual Enrollment Cost Table available on the Dual Enrollment website.
 Some of the costs, as noted in the Cost Table, are to be negotiated between the district and the educational institution.
 Visit the Dual Enrollment FAQ page for additional information on costs to districts

-Pupil Count Pilot Information for 2022-23 and 2023-24 school years - Membership/Financial Implication for Students Taking Up to Two Classes
+Pupil Count Pilot Information for 2024-25 school year - Membership/Financial Implication for Students Taking Up to Two Classes

 As stated above, enrollment records in WISEdata are needed for membership data.
 Students require WISEids to be reported.
 The membership data will come from the LEA's SIS vendor as part of the Pupil Count project.
 Membership data reported from the SIS lands in WISEdata.
 From WISEdata, the DPI will pre-populate the required fields in WiSFiP.